yaraslav/Setting_of_D-Link_switches/DGS-3130 and Dante device.md

 EEE can result in poor synchronization performance and occasional audio dropouts.

-Examples of unmanaged switches that have Energy Efficient Ethernet, which we do not recommend using with Dante are listed below
+>Examples of unmanaged switches that have Energy Efficient Ethernet, which we do not recommend using with Dante are listed below

-D-Link DGS-105 Unmanaged 10/100/1000Mbps 5-Port Gigabit Switch
+>D-Link DGS-105 Unmanaged 10/100/1000Mbps 5-Port Gigabit Switch
+>
-D-Link DGS-1016A 16-Port Unmanaged Gigabit Switch
+>D-Link DGS-1016A 16-Port Unmanaged Gigabit Switch
+>
-D-Link DGS-1024A Unmanaged 10/100/1000Mbps 24-Port Unmanaged Gigabit Switch
+>D-Link DGS-1024A Unmanaged 10/100/1000Mbps 24-Port Unmanaged Gigabit Switch

+### Switche's settings (DGS-1510/DGS-3130/DGS-3630 series)

 Common requrements - configuration vlan